ChristianLempa/cheat-sheets/apps/traefik/traefik-certresolvers.md

 # Traefik Certificate Resolvers

-### Configuring Certificate Resolvers

-In Traefik, certificate resolvers are components that handle the acquisition and management of TLS (Transport Layer Security) certificates for secure communication over HTTPS.
-They are responsible for obtaining, renewing, and storing the necessary certificates required for TLS encryption.
+Certificate Resolvers are used to obtain and renew certificates for TLS (Transport Layer Security) communication over HTTPS.
+Traefik supports two types of certificate resolvers: `httpChallenge`, `tlsChallenge` and `dnsChallenge`.

+## HTTP Challenge

+HTTP Challenge is the default challenge type.
+It is used to obtain certificates for domains that are publicly accessible.
+When using HTTP Challenge, Traefik must be reachable by Let's Encrypt through port 80.

 ```yaml
 certificatesResolvers: